timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 2. `BaseArtist`: Artists that live on the canvas.
 Examples are a e.g. a line, circle, vector field or image, but also a textbox is considered an artist.
 Artists can be _static_ or _animated_, as implemented via the `StaticArtist` and `AnimatedArtist` subclasses.
 As the name suggests, static artists do not change during the animation.
 Animated artists change in some way or another during the animation.

 [!TIP]
-> For example, a line can change its shape during the animation,, just as the text string in a textbox can change over time.
+> For example, a line can change its shape during the animation, just as the text string in a textbox can change over time.